Shuaaaaaaaa/AWS-CLF-C02/AWS-SAA-C03.md

 # EC2
 ## Spot Instance
 - Cancel the spot request, THEN Terminate the spot instance
+## SSD-Backed Storage Optimized (i2) instance
+- higher than 365,000 random IOPS
+- instance store has no additional cost
 ## Auto Scaling
 - primary server shouldn't be in a auto scaling group with compute nodes
 ### With SQS